upradhan93/matlab-on-aws/releases/R2024b/README.md

 # Additional Information

+## No Public IP Address
+If you require a private networking configuration, you can choose not to attach a public IP to the MATLAB EC2 instance using the `EnablePublicIPAddress` parameter.

+> [!IMPORTANT]
+> Ensure that the private IP addresses of the jumpbox or client(s) that will access the MATLAB EC2 instance are specified in the `ClientIPAddress` parameter.
+> In the absence of a Public IP address, the MATLAB EC2 instance may get stuck in the `CREATE_IN_PROGRESS` state unless a communication method such as a NAT Gateway or VPC endpoint for the AWS CloudFormation service is setup in your VPC.
+If no such setup is available, you can remove the `CreationPolicy` attribute from the `MATLABEC2Instance` resource in the template before deployment.
+> If MATLAB needs to be licensed using online licensing, the MATLAB EC2 instance will need to have access to *.mathworks.com.
+NAT Gateways are a common way to provide internet access for private instances.

 ## Delete Your Cloud Resources

 Once you have finished using your stack, it is recommended that you delete all resources to avoid incurring further cost.
 To delete the stack, do the following: